 Kansas RN to BSN Bridge Programs

 According to the Kansas State Board of Nursing’s 2012 annual report 856 Kansas RNs graduated with their Bachelor’s of Science in Nursing degrees in 2012.
-In order to increase the number of Bachelor’s prepared nurses within the state even more, the Kansas Action Coalition has developed an Education Strategic Map, outlining an increase in enrollment for RN to BSN programs in Kansas as an objective.
 The current landscape in the state reflects the ever increasing drive to increase the educational level of nurses within the state.

 If you are ready to join the growing number of Registered Nurses who want to expand both education and career opportunities, BestNursingDegree.com can help.
 We have compiled a listing of all the available nursing programs in Kansas that offer an RN to BSN route, including those that offer online and distance education options.
 You can find these schools, which many working nurses prefer, in our featured box below.

 Curriculum of RN to BSN Programs

 Application to most RN to BSN programs in Kansas requires an RN license, an official transcript from your Associate’s or diploma program and completion of the prerequisite courses.
 Common prerequisites include Statistics, English Composition, and Public Speaking.

 There are campus based programs, as well as online RN to BSN programs in Kansas, giving you several options for enrollment.
 Online nursing programs in Kansas usually offer a good deal of flexibility, with class work available 24 hours a day according to your own schedule.
 Both options are usually available as a part-time or full-time study plan, according to your needs.
 Some programs offer up to 25 hours credit for prior coursework completed, facilitating the ease with which a Bachelor’s of Science can be completed.